mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 ### 6.3 Pricing

 Always stop & terminate instances that we don't need!
-Terminates erases any data we have on the instance!
+Terminate erases any data we have on the instance!

 [Amazon EC2 On-Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/)